PringlePot/LCWebsocket/README.md

 # LCWebsocket

 ### What dis?
-This is a console version of the lunar client.
-It worked 6 months ago so idk if it still works.
+This is a console version of Lunar Client.
+It connects to their assets websocket, you can do basically everything with this.

 ### How to use?
-Fill in properties for it to work.
-Get uuid from namemc, u need the one with dashes.
-Then compile it with maven and just run it.
+Rename the `config.properties.example` to `config.properties` then fill it in.
+Run it using IntellIJ.

 ### Update???
-Nah maybe if i wanna
+It works again!!!

 ### Credits
 [Decencies](https://github.com/Decencies) for helping with with some of the packet names